scalacenter/bloop/website/content/docs/bloop-basics.md

 * Provide the backbone so that other tools can build upon it.

-It can then be used by Scala developers to be more productive and by tooling authors to write tools in a fast and reliable way.
+It can then be used by Scala developers to be more productive and by tooling authors to write their tools faster and more reliably.
 As a result, many build tools, IDEs and client can reuse Bloop to have a fast developer workflow (and avoid manually integrating with Scala and Java incremental compilers).

 #### A note on the future of build tools